Dr. Jamey Maniscalco

 The typical ‘Western Diet’ includes a diet high in fats and sugars.
 This thesis explores the problems that this type of diet could have on the brain.
 A meta-analysis was conducted to show activated microglia count in the hypothalamus of mice after a high-fat diet.
 The results showed a large effect size with the included studies, showing that a high fat diet significantly increases microglia count across studies.
 Increased activated microglia leads to chronic inflammation in the hypothalamus, which is linked to metabolic problems like insulin resistance, leptin resistance and glucose intolerance.

 © Emily Karabeika

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Karabeika, Emily, "The Effects of a High-Fat Diet on the Brain; A Meta-Analysis of Microglia in the Hypothalamus" (2020).
-All Regis University Theses.
+Regis University Student Publications (comprehensive collection).
 951.